-An exception to this is, of course, if the customer has created criteria set out in an RFI or RFP process where the Decision Criteria plays a large part of the specification in which the seller will be asked to respond to.
+An exception to this is, of course, if the customer has created criteria set out in an RFI or RFP process where the Decision Criteria play a large part in the specification to which the seller will be asked to respond to.

 It is important that sellers establish early on whether a Decision Criteria exists and if not they set about on the task of helping their customers to establish and articulate one.

 Elite sellers know that influencing the Decision Criteria is one of the best strategies to help them take advantage of any competitive differentiation they have.